 A Better Solution

 With HaaS, you don’t just lease IT hardware; you provide it as a managed service.
-The end user pays for, for example, data collection, mobile fleet, or point of sale (POS) functionality, rather than just devices and infrastructure.
+As a result, the end user pays for, for example, data collection, mobile fleet, or point of sale (POS) functionality rather than just devices and infrastructure.
 You make it happen by delivering an end-to-end solution including implementation, training, and ongoing maintenance and support, as well as software, peripherals and ancillary services the customer may need.
-Hardware actually represents only a fraction of the total cost to the end user.
+As a result, the hardware actually represents only a fraction of the total cost to the end user.

 In return for paying monthly HaaS costs, your client has an optimized system as well as the peace of mind that you have their backs if something goes wrong – they don’t need in-house resources to manage or maintain the solution.

 Furthermore, your business, not the leasing company, holds all the cards.
 You can optimize solutions that are best for your clients.
 You also set the terms, which may include options to upgrade or expand the system to keep up with industry disruption and customer demands.

 HaaS is more beneficial than leasing from your clients’ perspective and yours.
 You can shorten the refresh cycle, allowing you to increase your income within the typical timeframe of a lease.
 HaaS also builds your recurring revenue stream with value-added products and services that can make a margin far beyond what you could expect from a lease.

 Of course, purchasing IT hardware upfront for a HaaS solution can be a burden for some VARs and MSPs.
 Fortunately, you can work with your distributors or companies that specialize in funding HaaS providers.
 Some of these companies will even pay you upfront and assume the risk of the deal.

 Are You in the IT Hardware Leasing Business?